Object Fidelity Diffusion for Remote Sensing Image Generation: Experiments

 \textbf{Comparative Results.} Figure~\ref{fig:results_visualization} compares the generation results of OF-Diff with other methods.
 OF-Diff not only generates more realistic images but also has the best controllability.
 For instance, in the first two cases, OF-Diff successfully controlled the number and layout information of the generated objects.
 The third and fourth cases demonstrate the accuracy of OF-Diff in generating small targets, which other algorithms fail to do accurately.
 The last case shows the superiority of OF-Diff over other algorithms when generating objects with complex shapes such as airplane.

-\textbf{Diversity Results.} Figure~\ref{fig:diversity} shows that the images generated by OF-Diff consistently present plausible textures and realistic object shapes.
+\textbf{Diversity Results.} The images generated by OF-Diff consistently present plausible textures and realistic object shapes, as shown in Figure~\ref{fig:diversity} in Appendix.
 For instance, airplanes rendered at different orientations maintain coherent semantic relationships with their surrounding environments.
 Even in small-object scenes (some of which are grayscale remote-sensing images from the DOTA dataset), OF-Diff can still generate visually faithful and geometrically accurate results.